-- Permit owner-occupied and rental multifamily uses by right for developments in which 20 percent or more of the units are affordable to lower incomelower-income households.
-By right means local government review must not require a conditional use permit, planned unit development permit, or other discretionary review or approval-; - Permit the development of at least 16 units per site- - Require a minimum density of 20 units per acre; and - Ensure a) at least 50 percent of the shortfall of low- and very low-income regional housing need can be accommodated on sites designated for exclusively residential uses, or b) if accommodating more than 50 percent of the low- and very low-income regional housing need on sites designated for mixed-uses, all sites designated for mixed-uses must allow 100 percent residential use and require residential use to occupy at least 50 percent of the floor area in a mixed-use project.
+- Permit owner-occupied and rental multifamily uses by right for developments in which 20 percent or more of the units are affordable to lower-income households.
+By right means local government review must not require a conditional use permit, planned unit development permit, or other discretionary review or approval; - Permit the development of at least 16 units per site; - Require a minimum density of 20 units per acre on sufficient sites to accommodate the City's lower-income RHNA allocation; and - Ensure a) at least 50 percent of the shortfall of low- and very low-income regional housing need can be accommodated on sites designated for exclusively residential uses, or b) if accommodating more than 50 percent of the low- and very low-income regional housing need on sites designated for mixed-uses, all sites designated for mixed-uses must allow 100 percent residential use and require residential use to occupy at least 50 percent of the floor area in a mixed-use project.

-The Zoning Code update will also include SB 35streamlined review procedures and objective standards to minimize constraints on housing supply and affordability, and all zoning regulations, development standards and fees will continue to be posted on the City website and updated continuously in compliance with transparency requirements.
+The Zoning Code update will also include streamlined review procedures and objective standards to minimize constraints on housing supply and affordability, and all zoning regulations, development standards and fees will continue to be posted on the City website and updated continuously in compliance with transparency requirements.
 The City will continually review and amend development review process and criteria to improve development certainty and objectivity consistent with the Coastal Act wherever possible.